Genovese crime family: After Gigante's death

 In October 2017, thirteen Genovese and Gambino associates and soldiers were sentenced after being indicted following an NYPD operation in December 2016.
 Dubbed "Shark Bait", the investigation focused on a large-scale illegal gambling and loansharking ring.
 Prosecutors claimed 76-year-old Genovese soldier Salvatore DeMeo was in charge of the operation and had generated several million dollars from the enterprise.
 Soldier Alex Conigliaro was sentenced to four months in jail and four months house arrest in late October 2017, with a fine of $5,000, after admitting that he supervised and financed a $14,000-per-week illegal bookmaking and sports betting operation between 2011 and 2014.
-Genovese associates Gennaro Geritano and Mario Leonardi were allegedly partners in selling untaxed cigarettes in New York, alleged to have sold over 30,000 packs.
+Genovese associates Gennaro Geritano and Mario Leonardi were allegedly partners in selling untaxed cigarettes in New York, selling over 30,000 packs.

 Current position and leadership

-According to the FBI, the Genovese family had not had an official boss since Gigante's death and the leadership was in a state on limbo for sometime.
+According to the FBI, the Genovese family had not had an official boss since Gigante's death and the leadership was in a state of limbo for some time.
 Law enforcement considers Leo to be the acting boss, Mangano the underboss, and Cirillo the consigliere.
 The family is known for placing top capos in leadership positions to help the administration run day-to-day activities.
 At present, capos Bellomo, Muscarella, Cirillo, and Dentico hold the greatest influence within the family and play major roles in its administration.
 The Manhattan and Bronx factions, the traditional powers in the family, still exercise that control today.
 By 2016 however the FBI considers Liborio Bellomo to most likely be the official boss of the Genovese family.

 On January 10, 2018, five members and associates, including Gigante's son Vincent Esposito, were arrested and charged with racketeering, conspiracy, and several counts of related offenses by the NYPD and FBI.
 The charges include extortion, labor racketeering conspiracy, fraud and bribery.
 Genovese associate and Brooklyn-based United Food and Commercial Workers officer Frank Cognetta was also charged.
 Union official and associate Vincent D'Acunto Jr. was also involved and allegedly acted on behalf of Esposito to pass along threat messages and to also collect extortion money from the union, in particular from Vincent Fyfe, the president of a wine liquor and distillery union in Brooklyn.
 Fyfe was forced to pay $10,000 per year to keep his $300,000-a-year union job, which he obtained through the influence of the Genovese family.
 The labor union infiltration was alleged to have taken place for at least sixteen years.
 Esposito allegedly extorted several other union officials and an insurance agent.
 At his home during a warranted search, authorities recovered an unregistered handgun, $3.8 million in cash, brass knuckledusters, and a handwritten list of American Mafia members.